bambrozio/academic-corner/dit/MScDataAnalytics/probabilityAndStatisticalInference/README.md

     - Distribution less spread == kurtosis > 3 == leptokurtic
     - Distribution more spread == kurtosis < 3 == platykurtic

+- Mean or Median
+    - The median is less sensitive to outliers (extreme scores) than the mean and thus a better measure than the mean for highly skewed distributions, e.g. family income.
+    - Median is more reflective of the data.
+    - Eg:
+        - Mean of 20, 30, 40, and 990 is (20+30+40+990)/4 =270.
+        - Median of these four observations is (30+40)/2 =35.
+        - 3 observations out of 4 lie between 20-40.
+        - Mean of 270 really fails to give a realistic picture of the major part of the data.

 - When to use Median & IQR:
     - The median is often used when the distribution of scores is either positively or negatively skewed
         - The few really large scores (positively skewed) or really small scores (negatively skewed) will not overly influence the median